Schokar's bronzeback

+Taxonomy

+Dendrelaphis schokari belongs to the genus Dendrelaphis, which contains 48 other described species.

+Dendrelaphis is one of five genera belonging to the vine snake subfamily Ahaetuliinae, of which Dendrelaphis is most closely related to Chrysopelea, as shown in the cladogram below:

-Habitat and ecology
+Habitat

 Dendrelaphis schokari inhabits forests and open areas of all climatic zones of the island of Sri Lanka, from lowlands to about 750 m above sea level.
-It is diurnal, and though a tree snake, it is observed foraging on land as well, in search of its prey, which consist of frogs, lizards, geckos, skinks, insects and also eggs of small birds.
+It is diurnal, and though a tree snake, it is observed foraging on land as well.

+Diet

+Its prey consists of frogs, lizards, geckos, skinks, insects and also eggs of small birds.
 It can make long jumps among trees if necessary while chasing its prey.
-It can be distinguished easily from other Dendrelaphis species by having a cream-colored spotted line on its olive green dorsum from neck to mid fore body along the spine.

 Description

+It can be distinguished easily from other Dendrelaphis species by having a cream-colored spotted line on its olive green dorsum (back) from neck to mid fore body along the spine.

+Formal description

 Dendrelaphis schokari adult female: snout-to-vent length (SVL) 51 cm; tail 22.5 cm; 161 ventrals (2 preventrals); 113 subcaudals, all divided; anal shield divided; 1 loreal scale (L+R); 9 infralabials (L+R); first infralabials touch at the mental groove; first sublabial touches infralabials 6 and 7 (L+R); 9 supralabials (L+R), supralabials 5 and 6 touch the eye (L+R); 2 postoculars (L+R); temporal formula: 2+2 (L+R); dorsal formula: 15-15-11; vertebral scales enlarged but smaller than the scales of the first dorsal row; width of the dorsal scale at the position of the middle ventral 2.1 mm; eye-diameter 4.9 mm (L+R); distance anterior border of eye to posterior border of nostril 4.5 mm (L+R); a dark postocular stripe starts behind the eye, covers only the lower quarter of the temporal region and ends at the edge of the jaw; a vertebral stripe, formed by yellow spots on the vertebral scales, starts behind the head and is no longer visible after the level of the 34th ventral scale; an interparietal spot is absent; a faint light ventrolateral line is present, not bordered by black lines; ground color brown, based on the color of unshed skin; supralabials and throat yellow; ventrals yellow anteriorly, yellowish-green posteriorly.